hip-hyena/FriendsBot/README.md

 ```

 If you're using `Nginx`, don't forget to make sure you've configured it to correctly proxy requests from `<PUBLIC_URL>` to `localhost:<INTERNAL_PORT>`.
 You also may need to configure [Certbot](https://certbot.eff.org/) to acquire HTTPS certificates (you can follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04) for details).

+## Rebuilding Geonames database

+This project uses data from [Geonames](http://www.geonames.org/) to provide localised city search.
+This data is stored in `geonames.sqlite3` database and already included in this repository.
+You may, however, want to rebuild it at later time.
+To do that:

+1. Delete `geonames.sqlite3`
+2. Run `node import-geonames.js`

+This will create directory called `dumps` for temporary storage of Geonames dumps (about 170 MB).
+You can delete that directory after the process finishes (it should only take a couple of minutes).